greengoblinalex/smpl-logger/README.md

-# Smpl Logger
+# SiMPLe Logger

-A simple logging library with colored output and file rotation support.
+A simple logging library with colored output and file rotation support

 ## Installation